awslabs/device-monitor/PROJECT_USER_GUIDE.md

 ## Device Simulation

-FleetWatch includes a comprehensive device simulator for testing and development.
+Device Monitor includes a comprehensive device simulator for testing and development.

 ### Setting Up the Simulator